Robert Mann: Other work

 As a mentor to younger generations of string musicians, Mann worked intensively with the Alexander, American, Concord, Emerson, New World, Mendelssohn, Tokyo, Brentano, Lark, and St. Lawrence strings quartets, as well as with members of the Cleveland String Quartet and other ensembles.
 In later years, he expanded his teaching to include violin majors at the Juilliard School.
 Among his students were Juliette Kang, who won the Indianapolis International Violin Competition in 1994, and Mark Steinberg, the first violinist of the Brentano String Quartet.

 Founder and first artistic director of the Ravinia Stean's Institute for Young Artists at Chicago's Ravinia Festival, Mann also served as chairman of the Chamber Music Panel of the National Endowment for the Arts.
 He was a member of the board of directors of the New York Philharmonic, and president of the Walter W. Naumburg Foundation.
 In 1990, Mann was honored as the recipient of the Chamber Music America Service Award and the annual award of the American String Teachers Association.
 He received honorary doctorates from the Manhattan School of Music, Oberlin College, Michigan State University, Earlham College, Jacksonville University, and the San Francisco Conservatory of Music.

 Mann's son, Nicholas, a violinist and violist with whom the senior Mann often played duo recitals, is a founding member of the Mendelssohn String Quartet.
-His daughter, Lisa Mann, is a psychologist.
+His daughter, Lisa Mann Marotta, is a psychologist.
 Aerospace and biomedical engineering entrepreneur Alfred E. Mann was his brother.

 In recognition of his contributions to the arts, Robert Mann was elected a Fellow of the American Academy of Arts and Sciences in April 1996.

 Mann died on January 1, 2018.